spesmilo/electrumx/docs/HOWTO.rst

 You can choose from LevelDB and RocksDB to store transaction information on disk.
 The time taken and DB size is not significantly different.
-We tried to support LMDB, but its history write performance was much worse.
+We tried to support LMDB but its history write performance was much worse.

 You will need to install one of: